Overall contact: firstname.lastname@example.org

 Kolkata: Ananya Sarkar is a short-story writer, book reviewer, and poet.
 Her work has been published in such magazines as The Times of India, Woman’s Era, New Woman, 4indianwoman, Children’s World, KidsWorldFun, Muse India, Induswomanwriting, Conversations Across Borders, Indian Ruminations, Earthen Lamp Journal, Spark and The Madras Mag.
 Ananya won the first prize in both the Story Writing Contest by the American Library, Kolkata, as part of the Fiction Festival and the Induswomanwriting Poetry Contest.

-Kaua’i; Las Vegas: Jordan Hartt is the author of the story collections “Leap” and “Drifting,” with another collection forthcoming in 2020.
+Kaua’i: Jordan Hartt is the author of “Leap” and “Drifting.”
 His lifework is creating experiences where people find the craft immersion to reach for their best writing, find the community to connect meaningfully across backgrounds, and find the lifelong inspiration of the writing life.
-To do this, he facilitates the Kaua’i Writing Studio; hosts annual writing retreats in Po’ipū, Kaua’i and Las Vegas, Nevada; co-hosts annual writing retreats in Kolkata, India and Kampala, Uganda; and gives as a philanthropist to artists and visionaries around the world.
+To do this, he facilitates the Kaua’i Writing Studio; hosts annual writing retreats in Po’ipū, Kaua’i, as well as annual writing retreats in Kolkata, India, and Kampala, Uganda; and gives as a philanthropist to artists and visionaries around the world.